NBA Betting and Odds

 Wouldn’t it be great if there was a tool you could use to help make more sense out of the numbers?
 Thankfully, there’s a solid one to lean on.
 Power rankings attempt to quantify each of the teams in the league while factoring in strengths and weaknesses.

 All squads are assigned a number, ranking them from top to bottom.
 When comparing two teams that are set to square off, you can compare their rankings and factor in the home-court advantage.

 By doing so, you’ll land on a number that gives you a ballpark of what a fair point spread should be for the game.
 Afterward, compare that number to what the sportsbooks are offering.
-If the power ranking points to an edge and the rest of your research justifies it, then that means you have yourself a game that could be a great one to focus on.
+If the power ranking points to an edge, and the rest of your research justifies it, then you may want to consider betting on it.

 Naturally, power rankings aren’t infallible, as anything can happen when teams step on the court.
 However, a good set of power rankings can help point you in the direction of winning plays more often than not.